Reduced state of the field and classicality of quantum Gaussian evolution: Derivation of reduced Wehrl entropy

 where $S_W$ is the Wehrl entropy (\ref{eq:Wehrl_entropy}) and the three constraints

 fix the normalization and the RSF of the state to $(r,\ket{\alpha})$ [cf. eq. (\ref{eq:rsf_Husimi})].
 Finally, $\lambda$, $\mu_{k'k}$, $t_k$ and $s_k$ are the Lagrange multipliers.
-Note that the signs, as well as the notation (e.g. $t_k^*$ instead of $t_k$) in eq. (\ref{eq:Wehrl_entropy_variational_problem}) are completely arbitrary.
-Therefore, we made a choice that anticipates the final results best.
+Note that the signs, as well as the notation (e.g. $t_k^*$ instead of $t_k$) in eq. (\ref{eq:Wehrl_entropy_variational_problem}) are arbitrary.
+Therefore, we made a choice that anticipates the final result best.

 The solution to the variatonal problem is given by